JanHerca/urantiapedia/output/wikijs/en/article/Sam_Real_Brousseau/Je_nai_que_vous_mon_Pere.md

 ---
-title: "I only have you, my "Father""
+title: "I only have you, my "Father"
 description:
 published: true
 date: 2024-09-29T14:02:03.086Z